 - The current mortgage must be up to date with no late payments in the past twelve months.

 - Payments on the new loan must be more affordable or more stable than on the existing loan.

-There are still 675,000 people in the United Stated that are eligible for a HARP Mortgage.
 The Federal Housing Finance Agency (FHFA) has unveiled a new interactive map that shows how many homeowners are eligible by state.
 Florida is at the top of the list with an estimated 82,000 homeowners eligible for a HARP mortgage.
 Florida has more HARP eligible homeowners than the entire west coast (California 32,000, Oregon 7,000 , Washington 13,000) combined.
 The top three counties in Florida are Miami 19,000, Tampa 14,000, and Orlando with 9,000.

 The Future of the HARP Mortgage Program